bleachchyxo/ArtixLinux/README.md

 Architecture
 ------------

-DarkArtix is split into two stages:
+ArtixLinux is split into two stages:

     Artix ISO
         |